Appsweet-co/skills-test/README.md

 This is an “open book” test.
 There are many ways to solve these challenges.
 Please use all the tools and resources you would use for a real project.
 Ask us questions.
 Read our [Handbook](https://dperuo.gitbook.io/appsweet-handbook).
 View our [GitHub](https://github.com/appsweet-co) page.

+Please submit your answers in a Markdown file hosted in a private GitHub Gist.

 [](#project-brief)